 Simply put, a majority of cocktail recipes will call for a sweetening agent and because simple syrup is already in liquid form, it is a pleasure to mix in to any of your drinks (works well for iced coffee and other drinks as well!).
 The reason you want this at all times is because it is a pain in the butt to have to make it each time for just a cocktail or two.

-So make this.
-Keep it in your fridge (can keep for 2-3 weeks).
-And it can be your excuse to have a few more cocktails before it goes bad!
+So make this and keep it in your fridge (can keep for 2-3 weeks).
+It can be your excuse to have a few more cocktails before it goes bad!

 Slightly more advanced than sugar and water.
 You will find flavored cocktail syrups at a bartenders disposal and you can equip your home bar with it as well.
 Yes you can make flavored syrup (and we suggest you try so you can appreciate the craft) but it's likely not something you will do all the time.
 Time can be better spent making the cocktails in many people's minds.
 However, there is something to be said about some who can create their own inventive syrup and thus create a cocktail never tasted by man.
 Expert mixing of fruits, herbs, spices and distilling the flavor in to a bottle of cocktail syrup is the game.
-If these aspirations burn in your heart then we invite you to give it a go.
+If these aspirations burn in your heart then we to visit https://dublinpaintingpros.ie and find the good one house painter in Ireland.

 But, if you are like many, you are too lazy for that ish.
 We are too.
 That's why we want to introduce you to a few syrups we like to use, what to use them with and why.